 Additionally, this rule retains in large part the new paragraph (c) added by the proposed rule to § 5.232 but removes the reference to the PHA's Annual Plan as the proper place for a PHA to establish policies regarding an applicant, participant, or family member's revocation of consent to access financial records.
 Since the PHA's Annual Plan is not the appropriate place for such a policy, the final rule changes this and allows PHAs to address this within an admission and continued occupancy policy instead.
 As discussed in the preamble to the proposed rule, HOTMA provides PHAs with the discretion to determine whether applicants or recipients are ineligible for benefits if they, or their family members, refuse to provide or revoke the authorization to obtain financial records.
-The revision to § 5.232 is therefore necessary to clarify that the penalties described in that section will not apply if applicants or participants or their family members revoke their consent for the PHA to access financial records will result in denial or termination of assistance or admission.
+The revision to § 5.232 is therefore necessary to clarify that the penalties described in that section will not apply if applicants or participants or their family members revoke their consent for the PHA to access financial records unless the PHA has established a policy that revocation of consent to access financial records will result in denial or termination of assistance or admission.